Brazilian Symphony Orchestra

 The Brazilian Symphony Orchestra (Orquestra Sinfônica Brasileira, OSB) is a Brazilian orchestra.
 Founded in 1940, it is located at Avenida Rio Branco, downtown Rio de Janeiro.
 It is one of the country's foremost orchestras, performing more than 5,000 concerts since its inauguration.

 History

-The creation of the OSB was an idea of three teachers of the National School of Music - Djalma Soares, Antão Soares and Antônio Leopardi.
-Excited by the NBC Orchestra tour of Brazil, under the direction of Arturo Toscanini, they sought the maestro José Siqueira to take the initiative.
+The creation of the OSB was an idea of three teachers of the National School of Music – Djalma Soares, Antão Soares and Antônio Leopardi.
+Excited by the NBC Orchestra tour of Brazil, under the direction of Arturo Toscanini, they sought maestro José Siqueira to take the initiative.
 With the support of corporate and political personalities and with special publicity in the newspaper O Globo, the OSB emerged as a corporation in 1940.
-The inaugural concert was on Thursday, 11 July 1940, a date chosen in honor of the composer Carlos Gomes.
+The inaugural concert was on Thursday, 11 July 1940, a date chosen in honor of the composer Carlos Gomes, his birthday.
 As their first artistic director was nominated the Hungarian conductor exiled in Brazil, Eugen Szenkar.